 - Cleaning communal areas (i.e., kitchens, cafeterias, patios, break rooms)

 - Meeting setup/tear down

 The duties of a porter will vary depending on the exact needs of your facility maintenance and your preferences.
-A day porter is given a list of duties to perform each day, and a schedule on which to complete each task.
+A day porter is given a list of duties to perform each day and a schedule on which to complete each task.
 Unlike a janitorial service that comes in after hours, a porter works alongside you, your employees, and customers, helping to present your facility in the best way possible.
-Porters can help with any task that come up during the day to help your day-to-day business operations run smoothly.
+Porters can help with any task that comes up during the day to help your day-to-day business operations run smoothly.

 What do Porters do?

 While there is a standard list of things that a porter service is generally responsible for doing, the responsibilities of a day porter are fully customizable.
 We will make sure that he or she is doing what is going to be most beneficial for your organization.
 To get the most out of your porter staff, identify what kind of daytime help would be most beneficial for you, your facility, your customers, and your employees.
 The most successful porters are the ones that create real value for the organization they work for by going above and beyond, meeting the daily needs of the organization.